 How does Johns Hopkins honor Henrietta Lacks?

-Johns Hopkins has worked in close coordination with several members of the Lacks family over the past decade to recognize and honor Henrietta Lacks, including through named scholarships, annual symposia and a historical exhibit on the Johns Hopkins medical campus.
+Johns Hopkins has worked in close coordination with several members of the Lacks family over the past decade to recognize and honor Henrietta Lacks, including scholarships, engagement with local schools and annual symposia.
 A critical part of these efforts has been the creation of both scholarly and community forums for addressing the implications of the Henrietta Lacks story from informed consent, to medical records privacy, to communication with tissue donors and research participants.
 Members of the family have often attended and participated in these programs, helping us shape Johns Hopkins’ public recognitions of Henrietta Lacks and share her story with the broader community.
 Learn more about how Johns Hopkins is working to honor the legacy of Henrietta Lacks.